 The Binatone Latitude 100 do not necessarily offer the highest number of features out there nor are they able to provide the most outstanding communication range.
 Nevertheless, this product is one of the most popular walkie talkies out there.
 The reason for that is fairly simple and can be more or less summed up in one word, that word being convenient.
 Of course, convenient is a relatively ambiguous term, so we'll try to do our best to briefly break it down for you.

-The first thing that contributes to the aforementioned aspect is the ergonomic design of this model that will be able to secure both a firm and a comfortable grip, which is a rather important feature when it comes to skiing, camping, or all kinds of outdoor activities.
+The first thing that contributes to the aforementioned aspect is the ergonomic design of this mini radio that will be able to secure both a firm and comfortable grip, which is a rather important feature when it comes to skiing, camping, or all kinds of outdoor activities.
 Naturally, both devices also come with a belt clip to enable easy storage when you happen to be on the move.
 Aside from its design, the Binatone walkie talkie in question also boasts a truly impressive battery life that will be able to ensure up to 70 hours of service.

 Aside from these properties, the volume control option will provide you with a rather useful and not always found in other models opportunity to change the volume at a touch of a button.
 The LCD screen comes with backlighting, so you'll easily be able to make sense of the settings even when it is completely dark outside.
 Finally, the scan function is also there, so you will be presented with the option of scanning frequencies for other users.
 So, if you're interested in a walkie talkie that will be able to provide you with more comfort and convenience than virtually any other similar model out there, the Binatone Latitude 100 might just be exactly what you ought to be looking for.